-Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-Balances that are still outstanding after management has used reasonable collection efforts are written off.
-As of December 31, 2022, management has determined that probable uncollectible amounts that would require a provision for bad debt expense are not material to the financial statements.
+Accounts Receivable - Accounts receivable are stated at the amount management expects to collect from outstanding balances.
+Balances that are still outstanding after management has made reasonable collection efforts are written off.
+As of December 31, 2023, management has determined that probable uncollectible amounts that would require a provision for bad debt expense are not material to the financial statements.